Platon Lechitsky: World War I

 The next stage of the 9th Army's combat route is the Carpathian operation (January — April 1915).
-Given the shortage of shells, Lechitsky's main task was to organize defense and provide troops with rear supplies.
-To overcome the positional impasse, his army was entrusted with a complex and responsible operation to circumvent the Austrian defense and attack in Bukovina.
+Given the shortage of shells, Lechitsky's main task was to organize defence and provide troops with rear supplies.
+To overcome the positional impasse, his army was entrusted with a complex and responsible operation to circumvent the Austrian defence and attack in Bukovina.
 During this operation, it was necessary to occupy Budapest, and then make a turn to the north and move to Krakow, knocking the enemy down successively from south to north.

 Fighting in the mountains is significantly different from action in the open field.
-Therefore, Platon Alekseevich issued an order that said: "A frontal attack in the mountains leads to huge losses and still does not give a decisive result, why in all cases rounds should be used and, moreover, sufficient forces."
-Thanks to this tactic, in the battles of March 16–18 near Khotyn, the 2nd and 3rd cavalry corps defeated the Austro-German army group Marshal, which allowed the 9th army to occupy part of the southern Carpathian passes.
+Therefore, Platon Alekseevich issued an order that said: "A frontal attack in the mountains leads to huge losses and still does not give a decisive result, why in all cases rounds should be used and sufficient forces."
+Thanks to this tactic, in the battles of 16–18 March near Khotyn, the 2nd and 3rd cavalry corps defeated the Austro-German army group Marshal, which allowed the 9th army to occupy part of the southern Carpathian passes.

 A successful attack was prevented by the German Gorlitsky breakthrough, which forced the Russian Army to retreat.
 The victorious march of the German army of Mackensen for some time was suspended by the cavalry of the 9th army, commanded by the legendary Count F.A.
 Keller.
-The cavalry broke through the defenses of the Austrians and went to the Prut River, taking the cities of Snyatyn, Kolomyia, Chernivtsi.
+The cavalry broke through the defences of the Austrians and went to the Prut River, taking the cities of Snyatyn, Kolomyia, and Chernivtsi.

 Nevertheless, the general rollback of the front continued.
 Against his background, the 9th Army showed great restraint.
 Having given the Austrians only the Chernivtsi region, she managed to keep her front.
-Moreover, transferring reinforcements to neighbors, Lechitsky's army tried to hold down the enemy with constant counterattacks in order to prevent him from transferring his troops to other sectors of the front.
-During the attack of May 19–24, 1915 on the Prut River, the 30th Army Corps of A.M.
-Zayonchkovsky took 1,5 thousand prisoners.
+Moreover, by transferring reinforcements to neighbours, Lechitsky's army tried to hold down the enemy with constant counterattacks to prevent him from transferring his troops to other sectors of the front.
+During the attack of 19–24 May 1915 on the Prut River, the 30th Army Corps of Andrei Zayonchkovski took 1,5 thousand prisoners.
 This glorious cause could be successfully developed, but the commander in chief of the armies of the front N.I.
 Ivanov, contrary to the arguments of Lechitsky, ordered to retreat to the Dniester.